Ministry of Interior, Public Safety and Decentralization (Niger): Public safety

 "Public Safety" was appended to the title in 2004 when the National Police and National Guard of Niger (then known as FNIS) were transfer to the Interior Ministry from the Defense Ministry of Niger.

 Decentralization

 Decentralization was appended to the title by the 1999 constitution.
 The Minister of Interior in previous governments was the head of local government institutions.
 Following the move to decentralize government powers in the 1990s, most of the duties of the local appointed Prefect—who was chosen and answered to the Ministry—was taken over by the Communes of Niger, as well as the Departments and Regions.
 The Ministry of Interior still appoints prefects, but they play a much more limited role, as local representatives of national government.
 In some largely uninhabited areas, especially those in the Sahara Desert, the Interior Ministry still appoints heads of Postes Administratif (Administrative Posts).
 Previously drawn from the Military of Niger they now are officers of the National Guard of Niger.

 Previous heads of Ministry

-Below is a partial list of Interior Ministry chiefs (Minister of the Interior of Niger):
+Below is a partial list of former Interior Ministry chiefs (Minister of the Interior of Niger):